jasonmdahlstrom/KUA_STEM_Scholars/README.md

 Please use my Dartmouth e-mail address, jason.m.dahlstrom@dartmouth.edu, and please include "KUA Stem Scholar" in the subject line so I am sure to read it before we meet.

-Thanks for your time ahead of our meeting, and again, I look forward to meeting you!
+Thanks for your time ahead of our seminar, and again, I look forward to meeting you!

 -Jason